What is Facial Masculinization Surgery (FMS)?

 There are two types of individuals for whom FMS may be the right solution:

-FMS may be a solution for cisgender males (male assigned male at birth) wanting to appear more masculine.
-For example for a male who is born with a “weak chin” and wants a more chiselled and defined chin and jaw line.
+- FMS may be a solution for cisgender males (male assigned male at birth) wanting to appear more masculine.
+For example for a male who is born with a “weak chin” and wants a more chiseled and defined chin and jaw line.

 What kind of surgeon has the right qualifications to perform FMS?